fdazen/fda-documentation/rates_set_up.md

  ![](24.png]({{site.baseurl}}/images/24.png)

- - You will now need to amend all the information that is different from the rate you are duplicating from: commonly these are _Rate Code_, _Rate Description_, vlaue in each _Season Period_ and _Room Type_ applied:
+ - You will now need to amend all the information that is different from the rate you are duplicating from: commonly these are _Rate Code_, _Rate Description_, value in each _Season Period_ and _Room Type_ applied:

  ![](26.png]({{site.baseurl}}/images/26.png)

+ ##**Rate Daily Grid**

  ##**Deriving a Rate**